relaxdiego/relaxdiego.github.com/_posts/2016-09-27-writing-ansible-modules-001.md

 1. The top pane is dedicated to Vim
 2. Lower left pane is my local **ansible repo**
-3. Lower middle pane is my local **extras repo**
-4. Lower right pane is for running my tests which I can quickly initiate from Vim thanks to test.vim by pressing `,s` (run nearest test), `,t` (run all tests in current file), and `,a` (run all tests)
+3. Lower right pane is for running my tests which I can quickly initiate from Vim thanks to test.vim by pressing `,s` (run nearest test), `,t` (run all tests in current file), and `,a` (run all tests)